 A Land Acknowledgement is a first step.
 Chief Perry asks that we not only view the acknowledgement, but commit to actions that help the Earth grow and bring people together in kindness.

-We are challenged to answer this question — how can we openly share in the good stewardship of the Catskills environment?
+We are challenged to answer this question — how can we actively contribute to good stewardship of the Catskills environment?

 Catskill Environmental Research & Monitoring